eduMFA/eduMFA/doc/periodictask/index.rst

 **order**
 	A number (at least zero) that can be used to rearrange the order of periodic tasks.
-This is used by ``privacyidea-cron`` to determine the running order of tasks if multiple periodic tasks are scheduled to be run.
+This is used by ``eduMFA-cron`` to determine the running order of tasks if multiple periodic tasks are scheduled to be run.
 Tasks with a lower number are run first.

 **interval**